 Although visitors come to this Manhattan neighborhood to shop frequently, the eclectic personality it offers makes it a great place to call home.
 High-end boutiques are here, giving you something to stumble upon every day.
 The streets don’t follow the conventional naming mechanisms in NYC, adding even more personality to the neighborhood.

 The busiest place to be in Manhattan is this neighborhood.
-It’s where all of the tourists come because of landmarks like Times Square and the Empire State Building.
+It’s where all tourists come because of landmarks like Times Square and the Empire State Building.
 If you get energy from bright lights and big crowds, it is the perfect area to call home.

 It’s one of the largest neighborhoods you’ll find in Manhattan, founded initially by the Dutch.
 Although it has a reputation of being potentially dangerous outside of NYC, concentric efforts to create a vibrant community and invest in homes create a unique multicultural atmosphere that you may love.
-It’s one of the places furthest north, which means you’ll need to factor your commute requirements when looking for a home.
+It’s one of the places furthest north, which means you’ll need to factor in your commute requirements when looking for a home.

 9. Kips Bay